 In Texas, an uncontested divorce is a Texas divorce in which both parties have been able to successfully reach an agreement on each family law issue relevant to their specific divorce case.

 In most divorce cases, an uncontested divorce is generally also a no-fault divorce.
 This occurs when both spouses agree to end the marriage on the grounds of “insupportability” meaning “incompatibility” or “irreconcilable differences.”
 When this happens, neither spouse is responsible for proving that the other did something wrong as the cause of the divorce.
 In other words, legally, no one is to blame.

 Do I Need to Go to Court for an Uncontested Divorce in Texas?

 With an uncontested divorce, Texas courts do not require a formal trial.
-Generally, the judge will grant the divorce based upon the terms both parties agreed to in their settlement.
+Generally, the judge will grant the divorce based on the terms both parties agreed to in their settlement.
 However, it is up to the judge whether or not they will grant the divorce so they will seek to confirm that both parties have signed the agreement voluntarily.
 Despite all of this, there is still a mandatory waiting period of 60 days before the divorce is finalized.

 Empathetic counselor who provides comprehensive advice to clients who have reached agreement

 Even when couples believe that they agree on all aspects of their divorce, complications can arise.
 I make sure that you are ready and able to move forward after reviewing issues such as: